opensearch-project/documentation-website/_integrations/index.md

 ### Installing an integration

-If no integration is installed, you are prompted to install one from the **Integrations** interface.
+If no integration is installed, then you are prompted to install one through the **Integrations** interface.
 The **Available** dialog window lists supported integrations from the default catalog.

 ![]({{site.url}}{{site.baseurl}}/images/integrations/empty-installed-integrations.png)